Supported Virtual Agent Group Definitions

 - Because DN numbers are not unique in a configuration with multiple switches, the ACD queue number must be accompanied by the switch name to make an expression unique.

 - When an ACD queue number is unknown for an agent, the LoggedIn expression returns a false value.

 When Stat Server receives an agent login notification, it determines whether the agent satisfies the LoggedIn expression specified in the Virtual Agent Group Properties dialog box.
 Stat Server treats the agents that logged in to the specified queue at the specified switch as belonging to the virtual group.
 Stat Server updates the Group object as soon as the agent logs out or the logical expression is modified.

-If an agent belonging to a virtual agent group has logged in to a particular switch, Stat Server returns a true value to clients that request the agent’s LoggedIn status on that switch.
+If an agent belonging to a virtual agent group is logged in to a switch, and a client requests the agent’s LoggedIn status on that switch, Stat Server returns the value true.
 Agent login to a particular queue on that switch is unnecessary.